oxen-io/session-desktop/packages/session-desktop/INTERNALBUILDS.md

-nvm use # use the current node version used in this project npm install -g pnpm # install pnpm globally for this node version pnpm install --frozen-lockfile # install all dependencies of this project pnpm --filter session-desktop build-everything # transpile and assemble files pnpm --filter session-desktop start-prod # start the app on production mode (currently this is the only one supported)
+nvm use # use the current node version used in this project npm install -g pnpm # install pnpm globally for this node version pnpm install --frozen-lockfile # install all dependencies of this project pnpm session build-everything # transpile and assemble files pnpm session start-prod # start the app on production mode (currently this is the only one supported)
 ```

 </details>